notmehul/HackJaipur/README.md

 # HackJaipur

-TEAM NAME:oPTIMIZe
+TEAM NAME:OPTIMIZE

-Title : Social Networking Platform for E-commerce platform
+Title : Social Networking Platform for E-commerce websites

 Theme: E-Commerce is now so central to our lives with new buying patterns and experiences.
 Ideas like COD, Buy online pick from Store, Virtual trial rooms to crowd-sourced logistics, the opportunity to solve is infinite.
 Innovation is only a "thought" away.
 Here is a huge runway to take-off your ideas.
 Your hacks can range from conversational shopping to smart logistics to product recommendations.
 All and Any.